theonedev/onedev/readme.md

 </div>
 <p style="margin-bottom: 20px;">

-<p style="font-size: 16px;">Being open source does not mean that features of OneDev are compromised compared to other commercial products.
+Being open source does not mean that features of OneDev are compromised compared to other commercial products.
 Instead it has many benefits:

 ### Symbol Search and Navigation